jlacasa/mixed-models-spring25/content/1-intro.md

 ## Outline for today

--   **Review on linear models**: Refresh (all-fixed-effects) linear models, and get to mixed-effects models by adding an extra assumption.
+-   **Review of linear models**: begin with a refresher on linear models (all fixed-effects), then introduce mixed-effects models by incorporating an additional assumption.
--   **Review on variance-covariance matrices**: this is important because the information of the random effects is stored in the variance-covariance matrix.
+-   **The variance-covariance matrix**: the information of the random effects is stored in the variance-covariance matrix!
--   **Fixed effects versus random effects**: Where does the information in the fixed effects and random effects go?
+-   **Fixed effects vs. random effects**: where/how is the information from each type of effect captured?
--   **Application**: what does this all mean when we want to fit a model to our data?
+-   **Application**: practical implications of these concepts when fitting a model to your data.

 ------

-## Review on linear models
+## Linear models review

 ### The famous intercept-and-slope linear model

 {% include figure.html img="day1/linear_regression_1.jpg" alt="" caption="Figure 2.
-A good example for the intercept-and-slope model: Apple diameter versus time." width="75%" id = "intercept_slope_fig1" %}
+A good example for the intercept-and-slope model: apple diameter versus time." width="75%" id = "intercept_slope_fig1" %}

 One of the most popular models is the intercept-and-slope model.
-It's so simple and [interpretable](https://en.wikipedia.org/wiki/Simple_linear_regression#Interpretation)!
+It's so simple and interpretable!
-Most of us learned this way of writing out the statistical model, called "model equation form":
+Most of us learned a way of writing out the statistical model called "model equation form".
+For a quantitative predictor $$x$$, the model equation form is

 $$y_{i} = \beta_0 + x_{i} \beta_1 + \varepsilon_{i}, \\ \varepsilon_i \sim N(0, \sigma^2),$$

 where $$y_{i}$$ is the observed value for the $$i$$th observation,
 $$\beta_0$$ is the intercept (i.e., the expected value of $$y$$ when $$x=0$$),
-$$\beta_1$$ is the slope parameter (i.e., the expected increase in $$y$$ with a unity increase in $$x$$),
+$$\beta_1$$ is the slope parameter (i.e., the expected increase in $$y_i$$ with a unity increase in $$x$$),
-$$x_i$$ is the predictor for the $$i$$th observation, and $$\varepsilon_{i}$$ is the difference between the observed value $$y$$ and the expected value $$E(y_i)=\mu_i=\beta_0+x_i\beta_1$$ - that's why we often call it "residual".
+$$x_i$$ is the predictor for the $$i$$th observation, and $$\varepsilon_{i}$$ is the difference between the observed value $$y$$ and the expected value $$E(y_i) = \beta_0+x_i\beta_1$$ - that's why we often call it "residual".
 Typically, $$\boldsymbol{\beta} \equiv \begin{bmatrix} \beta_0 \\ \beta_1 \end{bmatrix}$$
 is estimated via maximum likelihood estimation.
 Also, when we assume a Normal distribution, maximum likelihood estimation yields the same point estimates as least squares estimation.

-Look at the plot above.
-A farmer decided to measure the diameter of apples **selected randomly from randomly selected trees** at different points in time.
+Look at the plot above ([Figure 2](#intercept_slope_fig1)).
+The data are measurements of the diameter of apples that were **randomly selected from randomly selected trees** at different points in time.

-Can we fit the model to that data?
+Can we fit the intercept-and-slope model to that data?
 Let's review the assumptions we make in this model (which is the default model in most software).
 - Linearity
 - Constant variance
 - Independence